PySpice-org/PySpice/README.rst

   It should now simplify considerably the PySpice installation on Windows.
 * This tool can also download the examples and the Ngspice PDF manual.
 * On Linux and OSX, a Ngspice package is now available on Anaconda(conda-forge).
-  Note that theses two platforms do not download a binary from Ngspice since a compiler can easily be installed on theses platforms.
+  Note that theses two platforms do not download a binary from Ngspice since a compiler can easily be installed on these platforms.
 * Updated installation documentation for Linux, the main distributions now provide a ngspice shared package.

-* Added a front-end web site so as to keep older releases documentation available on the web.
+* Added a front-end website to keep older releases documentation available on the web.
 * fixed and rebuilt all examples (but mistakes could happen ...)
 * examples are now available as Python files and Jupyter notebooks (but some issues must be fixed, e.g. due to the way Jupyter handles Matplotlib plots)

 * support NgSpice 32 API (no change)
-* removed @substitution@ in PySpice/__init__.py, beacause it breaks pip install from git
+* removed :code:`@substitution@` in PySpice/__init__.py, beacause it breaks pip install from git
 * fixed some logging spams
 * fixed NonLinearVoltageSource
 * fixed Unicode issue with °C (° is Extended ASCII)
 * fixed ffi_string_utf8 for UnicodeDecodeError
-* fixed logging formater for OSX (removed ANSI codes)
+* fixed logging formatter for OSX (removed ANSI codes)
 * reworded "Invalid plot name" exception
 * removed diacritics in example filenames
-* cir2py has been converted to an entry point so as to work on all platforms
+* cir2py has been converted to an entry point to work on all platforms
 * updated Matplotlib subplots in examples
 * added a unit example
 * added a NMOS example (thanks to cyber-g) cf. #221